KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [mmm-miami-transit by istvanfedak](https://github.com/istvanfedak/mmm-miami-transit)

 1. found 'electron-rebuild' in file `README.md`: Replace it with `@electron/rebuild`
-2. found 'electron-rebuild' in file `package-lock.json`: Replace it with `@electron/rebuild`
-3. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+2. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
-4. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+3. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [mmm-uah-currency by wzooff](https://github.com/wzooff/mmm-uah-currency)